 “Do unto others as they would like to be done unto.
 Not do unto others as you would like to be done unto yourself.”
 Stuart Sherman, CEO, BiasProof

-We’re proud to name BiasProof as one of our sponsors for INCLUSION 2021, and Diversity Network sat down with two of the company’s representatives.
+We were proud to name BiasProof as one of our sponsors for INCLUSION 2021, and Diversity Network sat down with two of the company’s representatives.

 Stuart Sherman is the CEO of BiasProof and a successful serial tech entrepreneur who is focused on positive social change.
 Stuart has always been fascinated with the psychology of culture and change management, and at university studied managerial sciences, specifically behavioral economics and organizational behavior.
 He went on to found one of North America’s early digital agencies before the internet was a household service; later, he began BiasProof with a specific goal of not being, in his words, “the next unicorn startup”, but rather a catalyst for meaningful change.

 Stuart is also involved in founding several other startups including Banking for the Disadvantaged and the democratization of knowledge.